WARNING: Detailed technical article

 An offshoot of this problem is a PDF/ PPTX with blank pages or visuals.

-This issue can occur due to errors in one of three areas:
+Filter/ slicer issues can occur in one of three areas:

 This checklist addresses filter and slicer mismatch caused due to the interaction of Power BI and BI Helper, i.e., the proper application of filter and slicer syntax in BI Helper.